 This is for both an article in progress, and for my book Writing Poetry: the haiku way.

 Often when we talk to each other we don't feel the need to spell everything out; we have so many connections in common after all.
-It's partly the same with haiku, carrying that over into haiku poetry is an effective device.
+It's partly the same with haiku, carrying that over is an effective device.
 Alan Summers

 "There is always the verbal equivalent of negative space in good haiku…" Violette Rose-Jones

 Here’s one from Jean Jorgensen from The Touch of a Moth: 35th Annual Haiku Canada Members' Anthology, page 115

 to another – fisherman

 Negative space needn't always be just the use of white space in breaking up the visible text.
 It can be the way that a haiku uses its two parts to approach a subject by not directly mentioning it.

 Haiku need not name the subject/topic directly.